temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 Now, that the Workflow is explained, develop your Activities to handle the logic of your data pipeline.

-## Develop Activities to your process data pipeline
+## Develop Activities to process your data

 Think of the Activities as steps in your data pipeline.
 Each Activity should handle something that you want executed.
 The Workflow will handle the execution of each step.